storj/docs/app/support/faqs/page.md

 ## How can I revoke an Access Grant I shared with someone?

 Access Grants can be created either in a browser or with the CLI or library, they can be further restricted, client-side creating additional hierarchically derived Access grants.
 Since these restricted Access Grants are managed client-side through delegated authorization, no server has any registry that these Access Grants even exist.
 While this gives developers a powerful tool kit to create more private and secure applications, shared access also needs to be revoked.
-The Storj DCS service has an API for revoking Access Grants via a revocation list.
+The Storj service has an API for revoking Access Grants via a revocation list.

 You can learn more under Concepts for [](docId:k-qsdTq8rYcpbfhWIFLeR).

 ## What kind of restrictions can I put on an Access Grant?

 You can generate a restricted Access Grant from the Satellite user interface, using the CLI, or using the client Go Library.
-While the possibilities for access controls that can be encoded in a caveat are virtually unlimited, the specific caveats supported on Storj DCS are as follows:
+While the possibilities for access controls that can be encoded in a caveat are virtually unlimited, the specific caveats supported on Storj are as follows:

 - **Specific operations:** Caveats can restrict whether an API Key can perform any of the following operations: Read, Write, Delete, List